Fatemehjj/movie-generator/README.md

  MySQL as my DB

  ## Explain the  Architecture 🍃
-💡 Every microservice will be registered into the Eureka server and Eureka server will know all the client applications running on each port and IP address.
+💡 Every microservice will be registered to Eureka server and Eureka server will know all the client applications running on each port and IP address.

 💡i also added API gateway which sits between the client and the microservices.